Warnings: mild description of violent murder, references to sexual assault.

 I will help him even if he does not want me to.

-Even if all the sects now feared him and called him Yiling Patriarch, even if people spoke in horror of him thieving omega all over the land.
+Even if all the sects now feared him and called him Yiling Patriarch, even if people spoke in horror of him thieving kunze all over the land.

-Wei Wuxian had already walked far toward the edge of the forest.
+Wei Wuxian had already walked all the way the edge of the forest.
 He could not enter before the hunt had officially begun, and even from afar, Jin Zixuan could see the servants of his house barring passage and looking at him rudely.
 Wei Wuxian did not seem to mind; he looked back at the assembly from time to time.
 He looked at Lan Xichen, who was not looking at him.

 Lan Wangji was, however.
 White-clad and spotless despite the dusty ground, his silver bow over his shoulder, his somber face gone soft with worry.
 His pale eyes never once left Wei Wuxian’s back.